Amsterdam Travel Guide: Attractions and Places to Eat and Stay

 • The Rijksmuseum invites all visitors interested in Dutch art and history from the Middle Ages to the present day.
 The main feature of the museum is “The Night Watch” by Rembrandt.

-• Those who prefer contemporary and modern art should follow our travel guide advice and add the Stedelijk Museum to their Amsterdam itinerary.
+• Those who prefer contemporary and modern art should add the Stedelijk Museum to their Amsterdam travel itinerary.

 • Similar to the Stedelijk Museum, the Moco Museum focuses on modern and contemporary art.
-It’s especially popular among younger audiences.
+It’s especially popular with younger audiences.

 • For in-depth history of Amsterdam, go no further than the Amsterdam Museum, located in the old City Orphanage.

-• The Amsterdam travel guide can’t be complete without mentioning the Anne Frank House.
+• This Amsterdam travel guide can’t be complete without mentioning the Anne Frank House.
 Previously the house of the writer, the museum is dedicated to Jewish wartime diarist Anne Frank.

 • Another former house-currently museum, the Rembrandt House Museum, is dedicated to the prominent painter.
 The artist lived and worked here between 1639 and 1656.